Daya Jethalal Gada

 Daya Jethalal Gada also known as Dayaben, is a fictional character from the television series Taarak Mehta Ka Ooltah Chashmah.
-Daya is the wife of businessman Jethalal Gada and is among the central characters of the series.
+Daya is married to businessman Jethalal Gada and is among the central characters of the series.
 She lives with her husband and their son Tipendra, affectionately known as Tapu.
 The character was created by Tarak Mehta and portrayed by Disha Vakani.

 Daya Jethalal Gada, portrayed by Disha Vakani is a lovable homemaker known for her unique quirks, innocence and cooking skills.
 Her character emphasis community values and is known as a dutiful mother and wife.
 Daya is popularly referred to as "Garba Queen", and has become a popular character on Indian television.
 Her catchphrases "Hey Maa Mata Ji" and "Aee Halo" are popular too.

 Development

 Disha Vakani, known for her supporting parts in films and for her Gujarati plays was cast as the Gujarati homemaker, Daya Jethalal Gada.
 Disha played the character from 2008 to 2017.
 She took a maternity leave in 2017, but then decided to leave the show.
 As of 2024, the character of Daya has an open exit, since Vakani was not replaced by Asit Kumarr Modi.
 However, in 2018 and in 2019, Vakani played Daya for two special episodes.